 Overtime hours and time off (other than paid holidays and paid vacation) do not count as hours of non-covered employment.

-Note: Before your employer joins the Plan for any units, time you worked for that employer does not count as non-covered employment.
+Note: Any hours worked for your employer before the year in which that employer first has a covered unit in the Plan, or after the date the employer ceases to have any covered units, do not count as non-covered employment.
 Also, after your employer has no more covered units in the Plan, time you work for that employer does not count as hours of non-covered employment.

 Your Plan benefits are portable.
 Not all of your covered employment has to be with the same employer or in the same job or location.